 For some years we haven’t offered 1-day rides for the reason mentioned above.
 However, we recently discovered an old and forgotten path, not far behind our ranch that leads to a breathtaking place on top of the Cordillera Vilcanota, and close to heaven.
 We cleaned and restored the path to make it safe to ride and are now able to offer a spectacular ride to the less known other side of the valley.
 This new ride will take you along hidden trails, unspoiled landscapes and is absolutely off the beaten track.
 We don’t want to publish the route because we want to keep it ‘exclusive’.
 So join us on this one-day adventure and we promise you a riding experience beyond your imagination.

 Our 1-day Vilcanota rides are not offered through travel agencies or intermediaries, only direct bookings.

-The Vilcanota ride is offered from February until end of November.
+The Vilcanota ride is offered from February until mid November.